ronzeidman/rebirthdbts/README.md

 * Support node < 8
 * Support callbacks.
 * Support using `.then()` directly on a query (optionalRun), doesn't feel right to me.
-* Arrays by default, I would rather make Cursors by default instead.
+* Arrays by default.
   * use the provided `isCursor` to handle any type of result
 * Top level init function like in rethinkdbdash:
-  * use `await r.connect()` instead - it can both initialize the pool (+ restart it if needed) or return a connection if you want to use both APIs you can even use the two flavors together.
+  * use `await r.connectPool()` instead - it can initialize the pool and restart it if needed.
 * Support browsers (Unless it's the only demand of making this driver used instead of rethinkdbdash)

 # MAYBE DOING: